phyllis-jia/note-for-python/Fundamental knowledge.md

 - To check whether include: ..
 In …
 - Keys():Return a new view of the dictionary’s keys

-## comparison of tuple, list, dict, set, series, DataFrame
+## comparison of tuple, list, array, dict, set, series, DataFrame
 - Tuple:() (if you want a function to return multiple values, you can just return a tuple)(ordered)(can not change)
 - List:[] (ordered)